 - Unauthorized Access to or Alteration of Academic Records: Unauthorized changing of grades on an examination, in an instructor’s grade book, or on a grade report; or unauthorized access to academic computer records.

 - Unauthorized Possession of Academic Material: Unauthorized possession of examinations, any library resources, laboratory materials, or other course-related materials.

 - Academic Integrity Education Program: An education program designed or purchased by NMSU for use in remediating cases of academic integrity, or for general educational purposes across campuses.

-- Academic Misconduct Report Form: A checklist provided by the Office of the Executive Vice President and Provost for use by the AI Investigator to document the allegations, the findings and the outcome in matters of alleged academic misconduct (See Appendix ARP 5.11 – B).
+- Academic Misconduct Report Form: A checklist provided by the Office of the provost and senior vice president for academic affairs for use by the AI Investigator to document the allegations, the findings and the outcome in matters of alleged academic misconduct (See Appendix ARP 5.11 – B).

 - Beyond a Reasonable Doubt: Beyond a Reasonable Doubt is the evidentiary standard applied in criminal cases presuming the accused to be innocent unless the fact finder is satisfied beyond a reasonable doubt of the defendant’s guilt.
 Beyond a Reasonable Doubt is a stricter burden of proof than Clear and Convincing Evidence, the standard to be applied in assessing whether or not the Student Academic Code of Conduct has been violated.